asorenson20/CoinAlert/index.md

   - 8 hours
   - 1 day
   - No notifications
-3. View current price data on the top 1000 cryptocurrencies
+3. View current price data on the top 1776 cryptocurrencies

-## Future Improvements

-Prior to delivering the final iteration to the App Store for mass use, the app will add the ability to create custom price notifications.
-For example, "when BTC passes $100,000, send me an alert."

 ## Privacy